-The Effects of Judgments of Responsibility on Quality of Life in People With Diabetes
+The Effects of Judgments of Responsibility for Disease Onset on Quality of Life in People With Diabetes

-This project expanded from utilizing regional newspapers to testing the effectiveness of listserves in reaching a larger Latino/a population with diabetes.
+This project expanded from utilizing regional newspapers to recruit participants to testing the effectiveness of listserves in reaching a larger Latino/a population with diabetes.
 We were not particularly successful in either of these attempts, which ultimately led us to our exploration of a new avenue for obtaining a more diversified pool of participants: the crowdsourcing platform, Amazon Mechanical Turk.

 Student Contact Information: These e-mails may be used to contact current research team members with questions about the team experience!